buildwithgrove/docs/docs/base-api/intro.md

 **Note:** Base Fullnodes on both mainnet and testnet are **archival nodes by default**.
 This means they store the entire history of the blockchain, providing access to historical states and data.

 Additionally, `base-mainnet-archival` and `base-testnet-archival` are simply alternative aliases in our database.
-Both these aliases act as subdomain aliases for `base-fullnode-mainnet` and `base-fullnode-testnet`.
+Both these aliases act as subdomain aliases for `base-mainnet` and `base-testnet`.